LorenvXn/Spark-Couchbase-Integration-on-Dockers-/README.md

 ```

-If no errors so far, still from spark-shell, you can check if all good:
+If no errors so far, still from spark-shell, you can check if uou actually have access to the bucket:
 ```
 scala> beers.printSchema()
 root